php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 - **resource**: A class definition, typically a file in a file system.

-- **scheme**: A resource storage-and-retrieval mechanism, typically a file system.

 - **resource base**: A base path to _resources_ for a particular _namespace prefix_.
 Given a file system _scheme_ and a _sub-namespace_ of `Acme\Log\`, a _resource base_ could be `/path/to/acme-log/src/`.
 A _resource